-Here’s how we suggest going about finding people to support you at work.
+Here’s how we suggest going about getting people to support you:

-2. Make Time for You and Your Health Each Day
+2. Make Time for Yourself and Your Health.

-It can be really challenging to prioritize time for yourself and your health every single day, especially when you’re working around the clock to get everything done.
-So often, your needs are the first thing to go by the wayside because they don’t have a deadline.
-But not meeting your own needs is a guaranteed way to start feeling the symptoms of burnout.
+It can be really challenging to prioritize time for yourself every single day, especially if you’ve been working around the clock.
+Very frequently, your physical and mental health are the first things to be neglected because they don’t have a deadline.
+But not meeting your own needs is a guaranteed way to start seeing the warning signs of mortgage loan officer burnout.

-Here are some things to think about as you create a schedule for you and those living with you.
+Here are several things to think about as you create a schedule to help you avoid burnout:

 - When is your personal time to take care of yourself?

-- What is your hard stop time each day?
+- What is your hard stop time every day?

-Knowing when you’ll be working and when you’ll be doing other things keeps you from feeling like you’re working 24/7 with no breaks in between.
+Knowing when you’ll be working and when you’ll be doing other things keeps you from feeling like you’re hustling 24/7.
 It’ll also keep you focused and effective at each thing that you’re doing, making your time go further.
-Compartmentalizing your time is key for your mental health.

-For your team: Tell them when you’ll be working and when they can expect to hear back from you.
-Let the team know how you’d like them get in touch with you if there’s an emergency at a time when you’re not working.
+Your team also needs to be aware of when you’re working and when they can expect you to return their messages.
+Definitely let your support team know how you’d like them to get in touch with you if there’s an emergency when you’re not working.

 - Set actual physical work boundaries.
-If you don’t have a dedicated workspace, your whole house will be your workspace.
-You’ll never be able to find what you need, and you’ll likely feel like you’re always working.
-Find a spot where work happens each day.
+If you sometimes work from home, create a dedicated workspace, or your entire house will become your office.
+This can lead to burnout because you begin to feel like you’re always at work.

-Remember that even if you have a bad day and don’t accomplish what you want to, or you end up working way too much, tomorrow is another day.
-Pay attention to the days that go well and the days that don’t so you can learn from them and make improvements for the future.
+Remember that even if you have a difficult day and don’t accomplish everything you intend, tomorrow is another opportunity.
+Pay attention to the days that go well and those that don’t so you can make improvements going forward.

-A little planning can go a long way toward preventing workplace burnout.
-If you’re already experiencing burnout and are feeling overwhelmed about finding the time to do some planning, remember that it will save you a lot of time and frustration down the road.
-The sooner you start, the better!
+A little planning can go a long way toward preventing mortgage loan officer burnout.
+If you’re already experiencing burnout and are feeling overwhelmed about finding the time even to do some planning, remember the benefits if offers.
+You can successfully navigate the challenges of this demanding field while maintaining both your health and your effectiveness.